 Evidence chaining, legal discovery, literature review |

-Regulatory compliance, supply chain, interconnected enterprise data |
+Regulatory compliance, supply chain, and interconnected enterprise data |

 |